Three Hour Workshops

 BEHAVIORAL ADDICTIONS IN TEENS

-Behavioral addictions — such as excessive gaming, problematic porn use, and online gambling — have been on the rise since the pandemic, especially among teens.
+Behavioral addictions — such as excessive gaming, problematic pornography use, and online gambling — have been on the rise since the pandemic, especially among teens.
 Unfortunately, very few counselors have any training or practical experience treating them.
 This highly interactive presentation will help change that.

 We’ll start by identifying common behavioral addictions in teens, exploring reasons they develop, examining the role of dopamine, and more.
 Next, we’ll apply this information by taking a deeper look at problematic pornography use, with attention given to the unique challenges of addressing this behavioral addiction in teens.
 Then, we’ll explore several field-tested strategies for helping teens recognize problems, resolve ambivalence, and leave their behavioral addictions behind.